influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/sql/subqueries.md

 [`WHERE` clause](/influxdb/cloud-dedicated/reference/sql/where/) subqueries
 compare an expression to the result of the subquery and return _true_ or _false_.
 Rows that evaluate to _false_ are filtered from results.
-The `WHERE` clause supports both both correlated and non-correlated subqueries as well as scalar and non-scalar subqueries (depending on the the operator used in the predicate expression).
+The `WHERE` clause supports correlated and non-correlated subqueries as well as scalar and non-scalar subqueries (depending on the the operator used in the predicate expression).